 Cross-Field Validation Strategies

-Effective cross-field validation relies on three core principles:
+Effective cross-field validation rests on three principles:

-- Intent-Driven Triggers: Validation fires based on user intent (
+- Intent-driven triggers.
+Validation fires on

 export interface FieldState {